These 5 Gender Differences Make Women More Flexible Than Man

 4. Relaxin Hormone

 Relaxin is the hormone that plays an important part to increase laxity (looseness) in ligaments during pregnancy.
 In females, it is secreted in blood circulation by the corpus luteum in the ovary, during pregnancy it is also released from the placenta.
 In men, relaxin is secreted from the prostate gland and can be found in the semen, but is not generally found in the blood circulation.
 Role of relaxin can be understood better during female menstrual cycle and pregnancy whereas relaxin in men is not yet completely cleared.
 However, there is evidence that it may increase the movement of sperm cells in the semen.
 The relaxin hormone is lauded for its function in pregnancy, parturition and other aspects of female reproduction.
-At the same time, the role of relaxin in male is still debated.
+At the same time, the role of relaxin in males is still debated.

 5. Spine Structure